Skip to content

 Seasons and Events

-We created pages for each month of the year.
-Giving information about what is in season, what public holidays and festivals to look forward to and information about the weather.
+We created a page for each month so you can find out what food is in season, what public holidays and festivals you can look forward to and

 If you are looking for a place to rent, have a look at the information on our page relating to Schufa, types of housing and where to look for accommodation.